Poolitzer/spotify_telegram_bio_updater/README.md

 8. You are almost done.
 If you now run [bot.py](../master/bot.py), all you need to do is log into your account.
 Follow the instructions on screen.
 9. Now you are really done.

+## Warning

+This bot uses the emoji 🎶 to determine if the current one is an active spotify biography or not.
+This means you mustn't use this emoji on your original biographies or the bot will probably break.
+Don't do it, thanks.

 ## Issues?
 Need help?
 Want to tell me something?

 Well, just create an issue here.
 You can also ping me on [telegram](https://t.me/poolitzer).